Learning Feynman integrals from differential equations with neural networks: Deep learning Feynman integrals

 As we anticipated in \cref{sec:DE-Properties}, we target a single phase-space region, where the solution is single-valued, so that no analytic continuation needs to be performed.
 The phase-space points of all datasets are thus chosen within said region, and the fit is valid only there.
 The boundaries of the kinematic regions are physical singularities (both connection matrices and solution are singular), while the bulk of the phase space can be crossed by both physical and spurious singularities (the connection matrices are singular but the solution is finite).
 When sampling points for all datasets, we must thus place \emph{cuts} around the physical singularities.
 Furthermore, for the \ac{DE} dataset only, we must also cut the spurious poles to avoid divergences in the numerical evaluation of the connection matrices.
 We stress however that the \acp{NN} can be evaluated also in the regions surrounding the spurious singularities excluded from the \ac{DE} dataset, and actually exhibit good accuracy there as well.
 We choose the cuts to be as small as possible while regulating the singular behaviour to minimise the absence of model exposure to these regions during training.

 More concretely, we parametrise the phase space of the physical scattering region of interest in terms of energies and angles, then generate the points of the input space $\vec{x}$ for \ac{DE} and testing datasets by random uniform sampling of the parametrisation.
 In addition, we veto points that do not pass the appropriate singularity cuts.
 This provides a simple sampling method for this exploratory study.
+While we did not experiment with different phase-space distributions, we expect this to have an impact on the model performance.
+A given phase-space generator may in fact sample more densely where the target functions vary the most, and this should be reflected in the training.
+For this reason, it is important to use the same phase-space generator in the training as in the intended application, e.g.\ the Monte Carlo integration to compute a cross section.
+Firstly, this will provide the optimal training input distribution.
+Secondly, the uncertainty estimates discussed below are tied to the input distribution used during the training, and therefore only make sense in an application if it employs the same distribution.

 Stochastic gradient descent algorithms are highly sensitive to the range of magnitudes involved in the problem, training optimally when all scales are of the same order.
 In particular, \emph{large scale variations} in the distributions of the inputs and outputs can be problematic.
 We select from two methods to ameliorate the output distribution, finding that the better option depends on the integral family: \begin{itemize} \item constructing integrals with null scaling dimensions (see \cref{eq:scaling}), including tuning the choice of prefactor used to normalise the integrals; \item using a judicious choice of the kinematic scaling $c_{\nikv}$ in \cref{eq:kinematic-scaling} for integrals with non-zero scaling dimensions. \end{itemize} The choice of $c_{\nikv}$ can also be exploited to adjust the input distribution and shift the spurious surfaces such that the spurious cuts exclude less of the physical region.
 Cumulatively, these choices can have a significant impact on training performance and must be fine tuned.